remotion-dev/remotion/packages/docs/docs/register-root.md

 ## Defer registerRoot()

 In some cases, such as dynamically importing roots or loading WebAssembly, you might want to defer the loading of registerRoot().
-If you are doing that, you need to tell Remotion to wait by using the [`delayRender()` / `continueRender()`](/docs/delay-render) pattern.
+In newer versions of Remotion, you may do so, without having to invoke `delayRender()`.

 ```tsx twoslash
 // @filename: ./Root.tsx